CSCI-442-Mines/f20-project-5-starter/README.rst

    -  Run ``./submit-my-work`` from the root of your repository.
 Make sure it has execution permissions with ``chmod +x submit-my-work``

-5. Getting Started
+Getting Started
 ===============

-In recognition of the challenges that have been caused by the quarantine due to COVID-19, as well as the compressed amount of time to complete the project, you have been provided with starter code that has some basic functionality implemented and a set of unit tests to help you with implementing the project.
+You have been provided with starter code that has some basic functionality implemented and a set of unit tests to help you with implementing the project.
 The starter code implements command line flag parsing and simulation file parsing, in addition to functionality from